Issue date 26 July 2023, version 4.1

 Please take some time to read this privacy notice which applies to the personal data we collect about you.
 It explains how we collect and process your personal data and tells you about the rights you have.

-If we change our privacy notice we will post an up to date version on our website and let you know about any important changes.
+If we change our privacy notice we will post an up-to-date version on our website so we encourage you to visit this page this page on a regular basis. and We will let you know about any important changes.

 Personal data we collect about you